 The award is open to sculptors of any age or nationality, with or without formal training and working in any style of media.

-Award winners receive a year’s worth of professional development (including talks from guest speakers working in commercial galleries, art charities and private collections), as well as inclusion in a group exhibition.
+Award winners receive a year’s worth of professional development (including talks from guest speakers working in commercial galleries, art charities and private collections), free membership of the Royal Society of Sculptors for a year as well as inclusion in a group exhibition.

-Entry fee is £25.00
+Entry fee is £8

 Applications are welcomed from early career artists of any age and nationality, with or without formal training, though not in formal education.
 All styles of media are considered, including installation, site specific, performance, conceptual and video work.
 A minimum of four years exhibiting experience is expected.
 Applicants, based in the UK and internationally, must be committed to embracing all aspects of the Award and actively participate in all Award events.

 Please note that the Society is unable to contribute financially towards artist expenses, travel costs or any costs associated with the group show exhibition.

 All applicants will be required to complete an application.
 This comprises: